ACRE Long Put Strategy

 ACRE (Ares Commercial Real Estate Corporation), in the Real Estate sector, (REIT - Mortgage industry), listed on NYSE.

-Ares Commercial Real Estate Corporation, a specialty finance company, originates and invests in commercial real estate (CRE) loans and related investments in the United States.
-The company provides a range of financing solutions for the owners, operators, and sponsors of CRE properties.
-It originates senior mortgage loans, subordinate debt products, mezzanine loans, real estate preferred equity investments, and other CRE investments, including commercial mortgage backed securities.
-The company has elected and qualified to be taxed as a real estate investment trust for the United States federal income tax purposes under the Internal Revenue Code of 1986.
-Ares Commercial Real Estate Management LLC operates as the manager of the company.
-The company was incorporated in 2011 and is based in New York, New York.
+Ares Commercial Real Estate Corporation (ACRE) functions as a specialized financial institution, primarily engaged in developing and investing in a diverse portfolio of commercial real estate (CRE) debt and associated investments throughout the United States.
+The company offers a broad spectrum of funding options designed for the owners, operators, and sponsors of commercial properties.
+ACRE's investment activities encompass originating senior mortgage loans, various subordinate debt products, hybrid mezzanine financing, preferred equity stakes in real estate, and other CRE-related assets, including commercial mortgage-backed securities (CMBS).
+For federal tax purposes in the U.S., ACRE has opted for and qualifies as a Real Estate Investment Trust (REIT) in accordance with the Internal Revenue Code of 1986.
+The firm's operations are managed by Ares Commercial Real Estate Management LLC.
+ACRE was established in 2011 and its main office is situated in New York, New York.

 What is a long put on ACRE?